PyScreenReader/PyScreenReader/doc/source/reference/virtual_widgets/virtual_group_widget.rst

    If the native widget has specific interactive behaviors or functionalities, it should generally not be mapped to a VirtualGroupWidget.

-   Inherited from VirtualWidget
+   Inherited from :class:`VirtualWidget`

    .. method:: __init__() -> None

      Initialize a VirtualGroupWidget instance.